-The back of the head reference position for the BioRID II UN is the value for the back of the head as determined for the 50 percentile in table 1 annex 1 of this regulation with reference to the specified torso angle minus 15 mm.
+The back of the head reference position for the BioRID II is the value determined for the 50th percentile in Table 1, Annex 1 of this Regulation with reference to the specified torso angle minus 15 mm (increasing the backset as shown in figure 8-2).

-Where no design torso angle is specified, set the angle as specified in paragraph 3.2.4.6.
-Both the measured H-point and angle shall be used when referencing table 1 annex 1.
+Where a design torso angle is not specified, set the angle as specified in paragraph 3.2.4.6. of this Annex.
+Both the measured H-point and angle shall be used when referencing Table 1 of Annex 1.

+3.2.7.
+Dummy Installation

-- 3.2.7.
-Install the dummy. - 3.2.7.1.
-The dummy's clothing shall comprise of two pairs of shorts and two shirts made of a nylon fabric.
+- 3.2.7.1.
+The dummy's clothing shall comprise two pairs of shorts and two shirts made of a nylon fabric.
 The fabric has a different texture on the outside as it does on the inside shiny and matt.
-The dummy shall be dressed with both sets of clothing such that the shiny sides of the materials come face to face with each other.
+The dummy shall be dressed with both sets of clothing so that the shiny sides of the materials come face to face with each other.
 Shoes are men's dress oxford type, US size 11 (European size 45) extra wide that meet military specifications MIL-S-13192P.
-Each shoe weighs [0.613 +/- 0.2 kg] and has an overall length of 320-325mm. - 3.2.7.2.
+Each shoe weighs 0.57± 0.1 kg and has an overall length of 320-325mm. - 3.2.7.2.
 The seat shall be in an unloaded condition for at least 15 minutes before installing the dummy. - 3.2.7.3.
 The appropriate lifting tools and the attachment points recommended by the dummy manufacturer shall be used to position the dummy in the seat.
-The dummy shall initially be installed with its H-point rearward of the target H-point and the pelvis only moved forward to achieve the position indicated in paragraph 3.2.6.6 below.
-In the event that the dummy is moved forward of the specified target H-point the dummy shall be removed from the seat and the complete installation procedure repeated.
+The dummy shall initially be installed with its H-point rearward of the target H-point and the pelvis only moved forward to achieve the position indicated in paragraph 3.2.7.6. below.
+In the event that the dummy is moved forward of the specified target H-point, the dummy shall be removed from the seat and the complete installation procedure repeated.
 It is not permissible to push the pelvis rearward to bring the pelvis H-point into line with the specified H-point position. - 3.2.7.4.
-Adjust the test dummy's midsagittal plane to be vertical and aligned with the centerline of the seat.
-The instrumentation platform in the head shall be laterally level within $\pm 0.5^{\circ}$..

-3.2.7.5.
-[Adjust the pelvis angle to the actual torso angle recorded by the procedure specified in paragraph 3.3.1 plus 1.5 ± 2.5 °C.]
+Adjust the test dummy's midsagittal plane to be vertical and aligned with the centreline of the seat.
+The instrumentation platform in the head shall be laterally level within $\pm 0.5^{\circ}$. - 3.2.7.5.
+Adjust the pelvis angle to the actual torso angle recorded by the procedure specified in paragraph 3.14.2. of Annex 11 plus $1.5 \pm 2.5^{\circ}$. - 3.2.7.6.
+The BioRID shall be installed such that its H-point is positioned 20 mm \pm 10 mm forward of the R50-point, as shown in Figure 8-1, while keeping the pelvis angle within the range specified in paragraph 3.2.7.5. above.